stabilaclick/stabilaclick-android/Guide_to_Wallet_App.md

 - market price

 ### Block Explorer
-- see statistics tron network
+- see statistics stabila network
 - see latest blocks and details
 - see latest transfers and details
 - see latest transactions and details